sapphrodite/practice-exercises/README.md

 <br>
 Part A: Implement a function that iteratively calculates the Nth Fibonacci number, given an integer N.
 <br>
 Part B: Re-Implement the function from part A using recursion.
+Which version has better performance for large values of N?
+Why?
 <br>

 **Python Exercise 2:** FizzBuzz
 <br>
 Write a function that plays FizzBuzz (https://en.wikipedia.org/wiki/Fizz_buzz) for the numbers from 1 to N.
 <br>

 **Python Exercise 3:** Recursive Binary Search